Mykonos Sights & Attractions

 Mykonos, in the Cyclades islands, is considered the most cosmopolitan destination in Greece.
 The island is famous for its amazing beaches, picturesque villages, vivid nightlife, and its gay-friendly attitude.
 This is the second most popular Greek destination and it is often described as the Ibiza of Greece.
 Apart from the beaches and nightlife, visitors shall also find much interesting sites in Mykonos.
 The quarter of Little Venice, the Windmills and the church of Paraportiani are the main things to see on your stroll around Mykonos Town.
 Do not also miss boat excursions to the island of Delos, an uninhabited island that is an entire archaeological site today.

-Want to discover the most beautiful things to see and attractions of Mykonos with ease and totally carefree?
-View our organized tours & activities or book a car rental at the best prices!
+Want to discover Mykonos with ease and totally carefree?
+Rent a car with us at the best prices!

 Little Venice is the most picturesque quarter of Chora, the capital of Mykonos island.
 With colorful houses that are constructed right by the sea, Little Venice is a popular spot with vivid nightlife and lovely cafeterias.

 Delos is a tiny island that can be reached by boat from the port of Mykonos Town.
 Delos was a sacred island for the ancient Greeks as, according to the mythology, god Apollo had been born there.
 Remains of an ancient sanctuary and a theatre have been found on the island, which is a great open site today.